l1npengtul/kindkapibari/coconutpak/README.md

     - Can be UTF-8
     - Can not contain " " or any other special character except for "_" and "-"
     - Can not start with a number or any other special character.
+- `<tag>`: [STRING] The category of this subnamespace text extension.
+Something general, such as "voice"(if this is about voice) will suffice.
 - `<langcode>`: [STRING] A tag containing a language code at the end.
 If omitted, it is assumed to be `en`(english).
   - ISO language codes.
 Check ISO-639 for more.
 - `<description>`: [STRING] A tag containing a short text description.